-All startups make some assumptions (leap of faith) about their viability.
-In the case of iPod, there were two assumptions, users would put earphones in a public place (“analogous to Walkman”), and they would pay for the music (“antilogous to Napster”).
+All startups make some assumptions (leaps of faith) about their viability.
+In the case of the iPod, there were two assumptions, users would put earphones in a public place (“analogous to Walkman”), and they would pay for the music (“antilogous to Napster”).
 Only the second one was a leap of faith.
 Verifying these assumptions is paramount.
 Toyota does it via Genchi Gembutsu (“go and see for yourself”).
-Toyota’s minivan Sienna’s chief engineer drove through North America.
-He realized that kids are most appreciative of their environment and launched the new model with a special focus on interior comfort for the long trips.
-This lead to a significant success for Toyota.
+Toyota’s minivan, Sienna’s chief engineer, drove through North America.
+He realized that kids are most appreciative of their environment and launched the new model with a particular focus on interior comfort for long trips.
+This led to significant success for Toyota.
 Scott Cook, the founder of Intuit, believed that someday people would use a computer to pay bills and track expenses.
 He verified that the market for such a product by calling random people over the phone.
 One pitfall to avoid here is analysis paralysis.
 One can keep repeatedly talking to customers and whiteboarding over and over again.
 But many errors in such a strategy would go unnoticed since they depend on subtle interactions between the user and the product.

-Groupon was meant to a “collective activism platform”.
+Groupon started as a “collective activism platform”.
 That assumption failed.
 Andrew Mason experimented with a WordPress blog and a mailing list to sell discount coupons.
 They had no fancy forms on the site.
-The idea took off and slowly every aspect of it was automated.
-It is important to get early results with a buggy product then to perfect about based on assumptions which might not hold true in the future.
-It is counter-intuitive for the entrepreneurs who want to build a high-quality product.
+The idea took off, and slowly every aspect of it was automated.
+It is essential to get early results with a buggy product and then to perfect about based on assumptions that might not hold in the future.
+It is counter-intuitive for entrepreneurs who want to build a high-quality product.

 Wizard of Oz is a useful testing process for such situations.
 Rather than building an automated system, fake it with a human.
 It is faster for learning what users want.